The Big Picture:

-Adobe Lightroom CC is my primary image editor, with trips to Photoshop CC when needed.
+Adobe Lightroom Classic CC is my primary image editor, with trips to Photoshop CC when needed.
 I print from either Photoshop or Lightroom.
-Those of you purchasing prints from my on-line image gallery will be choosing your paper (or metal) when you place your order.
-Fulfillment for those prints will be done by Bay Photo in Santa Cruz, California.

 I archive my images by year, and then by shoot date.
-Example, in a folder labeled 2011 I have a set of images that are in a folder labeled 20110212_LagoonWaterQuality.
-I’ve over 150,000 images stored this way.
-I seem to average about 20,000 images a year.
+Example, in a folder labeled 2013 I have a set of images that are in a folder labeled 20130212_LagoonWaterQuality.
+I’ve over 300,000 images stored this way.

 My images are all stored between two primary hard drives, and then are backed up onto two more hard drives.
-Additionally, the images in my on-line gallery are backed up by SmugMug.
 At the beginning of 2013 I began shooting exclusively in RAW format.

 I choose to print titling onto all of my panoramas (location, image title, date).
 When I sign a panorama I also date/time stamp my signature (20110218-0859 for example).
 Over the years I have looked at too many photographs that do not contain this simple yet important information (location, title, date).
 I realize that in wet darkroom days it was more difficult to title an image.
 In this day and age it is incredibly simple and should always be done (in my opinion).